byoutline/kickmaterial/README.md

 If your build fails on `compileRetrolambdaDebug` or `compileDebugJavaWithJavac` please ensure that you have Java 7 and Java 8 installed in your system.
-To be sure that they are found you may want to set set JAVA7_HOME and JAVA8_HOME environment variables for example on linux you can add those lines `/etc/enviroment/`:
+To be sure that they are found you may want to set set JAVA7_HOME and JAVA8_HOME environment variables.

+For example on linux you can add those lines `/etc/enviroment/`:
 ```
 JAVA7_HOME=/usr/lib/jvm/java-7-openjdk-amd64
 JAVA8_HOME=/usr/lib/jvm/java-8-openjdk-amd64